sandandstonesdev/SandAndStonesEngineMicroservices/README.md

 # SandAndStonesEngineMicroservices

 ## What is this project:
-* Simple Asset/Texture Viewer and Project Info Website.
+* Fullstack Microservices App - SandAndStonesEngine Project Info Website
-* Basic Fullstack WebApp developed with ASP.NET 9 and React 18 (Service+Gateway+Frontend).
+* Assets and Textures Viewer/Uploader
+* User Profiles Manager (Authorization/Authentication using JWT Token/HttpsOnly)
+* using ASP.NET 9, React 18, Redux, YARP, Kafka Topics (locally), AzureEventGrid Topics (Cloud), AzureBlob, MongoDb Cluster), MediatR
+* Consists of Frontend, Gateway, AssetService, TextureService, EventLogService using Clean Architecture, CQRS

 ## What is purpose of this project and where it goes:
-* It's beginning stage of FullStack WebApp and its purposes are educational.
+* It's FullStack Microservices App with many things to fix/improve for educational purposes
-* Its way to achieve microservices architecture is go through below steps: Monolith => Distrubuted Monolith => Microservices

 ## How it looks like now: